-Indoor cats are generally less active than their outdoor mates and as such they are more likely to gain weight.
-The amount and type of food that you feed your cat will have an influence on if and how quickly the cat becomes overweight.
+Indoor cats are generally less active than their outdoor mates and as such, they are more likely to gain weight.
+The amount and type of food that you feed your cat will influence on if and how quickly the cat becomes overweight.
 There are now diets that are designed for the cat with an indoor lifestyle and these contain less fat, have lower calories than standard diets and as result helps less active animals to maintain their correct body weight.
-Cats can be creatures of habit so if you are planning on changing your cats diet, mix a little of their old diet in with the new food over a series days, decrease the amount of the old diet and gradually replace with the new.
+Cats can be creatures of habit so if you are planning on changing your cats diet, mix a little of their old diet in with the new food over a series days, decrease the amount of the old diet and gradually replace it with the new.

 As with people, being overweight is bad for animals and can even shorten their life as it places strain on the major organs and joints.
 Keep an eye on the weight of your cat and discuss this with your vet during your yearly check-up or earlier if you are concerned.
 You can help your cat maintain its weight by playing with it several times a day or providing it with a cat gym which is a bit like an active cat scratching post with lots of poles and boxes.
 Modern scratching posts are specifically designed for indoor cats.
 They are built for cats to rub, scratch, climb and some provide a bed or perching area for resting or sleeping on.

 Providing plenty of enrichment is essential for indoor kitties.
 Food mazes are great as they will occupy your cat, slow down their eating and turn on their problem-solving skills as they figure out how to get their food or treats out.
 Interactive cat toys will keep cats mentally stimulated and active.
 Cat dangler toys and toys that move or can be chased are recommended.